SenayGe/eth-llm-agent/README.md

-# Blockchain explorer using LLM agent and RAG system
+# Blockchain explorer using LLM agents and RAG

-Work In Progress
+Think Etherscan but you can just chat with it and ask anything you want to know.
+(Work In Progress)

 ## Demo (current state)